29 Jul PeopleWise: Rob Austin McKee

 Until now, my life felt like a checklist that needed to be completed before my real life started.
 When I was in high school, I felt like my real life would begin when I graduated.
 Then I went into the military and thought my real life would begin when I got out.
 Then I got an Associates, a Bachelors, a Masters, and a Ph.D., all the while feeling like my real life was just on the other side of that accomplishment.
 And now, I’m working toward another significant milestone, earning tenure.
 But I’ve realized that my life has been happening the whole time.
 So, I’m making a greater effort to live in the moment and to be happy with what I have and what I’ve accomplished, instead of just focusing on the next milestone.
 There’s probably some clever analogy there about how life is about the journey and not the destination.
 So, I’m open to the possibilities that life presents to me.

 What are you passionate about outside of your work?

-I absolutely love rock climbing—I think it’s a great analogy for my life.
-There’s something to be said about when to take risks and when to balance strength and precision.
-I’ve definitely grown as a person through climbing.
+I love rock climbing—it’s a great analogy for life.
+There’s something to be said about when to take risks, when to be cautious, and how to balance strength and precision.
+I’ve grown a lot as a person through climbing.

-I also enjoy doing volunteer work—I’m active with organizations such as the Prison Entrepreneurship Program, BakerRipley, and, most recently, Empowered Women of Purpose.
+I also enjoy doing volunteer work—I’m active with organizations like BakerRipley, the Prison Entrepreneurship Program, and, most recently, Empowered Women of Purpose.
 The last two I mentioned both work with inmates to help promote an entrepreneurial spirit and the growth of small businesses.
 For me, it’s about way more than that—I get to show these men and women how big the world really is and all of the opportunities that are available to them.